parsaeisa/Notes/security.md

 And this is the link where you can scan any image online : https://trivy.dev/

+## Solutions
+This section is a toolbox of solutions to fix a security issue .

+Sometimes images ( docker images ) has vulnerabilities . images of golang , debian , alpine and etc .
+In this situaions , the solution is to change the image verision ( the latest version is not safe always . )

+* alpine:3.16 has no vulnerabilities , but other version do .

 ## To Search about

 This is an error message from a container scanner script :